gobravedave/C4-Plantuml-Helper/discovery.md

 * render in mark down
 * render in github pages
 * render in confluence
-* add link to suport navigation
+* add link to support navigation
 * layers to support animation would be nice

 ## Tooling Reviewed